 Prewar and prefinished don’t usually work together.
 Know that prefab wood floors could affect the resale of your apartment, and your unit could take longer to sell.
 Buyers searching for prewar are buying the details and expect them.

 Engineered floors are less expensive, more dimensionally stable, and even more durable because of the six or more coats or poly vs. the three coats when finished on site.

-Some will be more authentic looking than others, so if you choose to install prefinished flooring, do your homework and investigate all of the options.
+Some will be more authentic looking than others, so if you choose to install prefinished flooring, do your homework and investigate all options.